The History of Burger King and the First 10 Locations

 The 1960s Come As You Are poster

-Throughout the 1960s and 1970s, Burger King continued to grow both domestically and internationally.
+Throughout the 1960s and 1970s, Burger King continued growing domestically and internationally.
 It introduced new menu items and innovative marketing campaigns to compete with its main rival, McDonald’s.
-The company’s marketing efforts included the introduction of the “Have it your way” slogan in 1974, which emphasized Burger King‘s commitment to customization and customer preferences.
+The company’s marketing efforts included introducing the “Have it your way” slogan in 1974, emphasizing Burger King‘s commitment to customization and customer preferences.

-In 1989, Pillsbury, the parent company of Burger King at the time, decided to sell the chain to the British multinational conglomerate Grand Metropolitan (later renamed Diageo).
+In 1989, Pillsbury, the parent company of Burger King, decided to sell the chain to the British multinational conglomerate Grand Metropolitan (later renamed Diageo).
 Subsequent ownership changes followed, including a 2014 merger with the Canadian company Tim Hortons, forming the holding company Restaurant Brands International (RBI).

 Current Burger King